Google Sheets' IMPORTXML function let you import data from feeds containing structured data types such as XML, HTML, RSS and CSV onto Google Sheets.

 - Save your script and give it a name.

-Note: What this function will do is Open the document that that's linked to the script and in cell B1 display the result of the query below:
+Note: What this function will do is Open the document that is linked to the script and in cell B1 display the result of the query below:

 Step 3: Set up a Trigger